 Cambodia is steeped in bloody history and until recently, it was almost impossible for tourists to get a SIM card in the country.
-In fact, in 2006, the government was actively blocking the construction of 3G networks in order to prevent offensive (read: political) content being easily distributed.
+In fact, in 2006, the government was actively blocking the construction of 3G networks to prevent offensive (read: political) content from being easily distributed.

 If you’re in doubt, check to see which carrier the locals are using in the specific area you will be visiting.
 If you will be travelling in the country for a while, Metfone is well known for having the most reliable coverage across Cambodia but their speeds are often lower than the competition.

 It is worth noting that phone calls or text messages between different carriers can be very expensive.
-If you are travelling with a friend or as a group and want to stay in contact easily, make sure you stick to the same network or you will find yourself topping up every other day.
+If you are travelling with a friend or in a group and want to stay in contact easily, make sure you stick to the same network or use WhatsApp and iMessage, otherwise, you will find yourself topping up every other day.

 Best Cambodia SIM Cards: